aaronzberger/EdnaBackend/README.md

 ## Pre-processing

-`make_gis.py` generates `gis_blocks.csv`.
+`make_gis.py` generates `qgis/blocks.csv`.
 For the purpose of visualization, it is useful to have, for each node on a street, its node ID, block ID, and coordinates together.
 This way, we can group these in QGIS via their block ID.

 This script uses `block_output.json` and `hash_nodes.pkl` and simply concatenates the information to the final csv by searching the hash table for each node ID to fetch the coordinates.